-Classical GANs \cite{goodfellow2014generative} are known to suffer from issues such as the instability of the training process \cite{salimans2016improved,arjovsky2017towards}, vanishing gradients and mode collapse.
-The framework of Wasserstein GANs \cite{arjovsky2017wasserstein} is an alternative that solves these problems.
+Classical generative adversarial networks (GANs) \cite{goodfellow2014generative} are known to suffer from issues such as the instability of the training process \cite{salimans2016improved,arjovsky2017towards}, vanishing gradients, and mode collapse.
+The framework of Wasserstein GANs (WGANs) \cite{arjovsky2017wasserstein} is an alternative that alleviates these problems.